MBCT Teacher Certification Pathway

 Transfer Application:

-For Certified MBSR Teachers, the MBSR Foundations course is transferable for MBCT Foundations.
+For Certified MBSR Teachers, the MBSR Foundations and Facilitator Training is transferable for MBCT Foundations and Facilitator Training.

 Register

-The MBCT Teacher Advancement Intensive (MBCT-TAI) offers trainees opportunities to strengthen teach key elements and guide core mindfulness practices for each weekly MBCT class, receive feedback, teaching skills, deepen personal practice, and investigate the nature of recurrent depression, anxiety, challenge, and resilience, in all the ways it arises in a person’s life, within the context of a supportive and thoughtful learning community.
+The MBCT Teacher Advancement Intensive (MBCT-TAI) is a five-day online training that offers trainees opportunities to strengthen teaching skills, deepen personal practice, and investigate the nature of recurrent depression, anxiety, challenge, and resilience, in all the ways it arises in a person’s life.
+The training takes place online within the context of a supportive and thoughtful learning community.

 Register